DrashtiJaviya96/Chart-app-task/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Run Json server

+Run `json-server --watch chart-data.json` for a dev server.
+Navigate to `http://localhost:3000`.
+This read the Static chart-data.json file.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.